YeMinKo/flutter-workspace/README.md

 - `SaveArea()` widget make sure to only render inside of the safe area.

+## No. 133M

+- Learned how to lock the device orientation.

 ## No. 134

 - `CupertinoApp()` to use iOS theme.